DanTup/TestAdapters/README.jasmine.md

 Usage
 ===
-1. Create a .jstests file in any Visual Studio project
+1. Create a .jstest file in any Visual Studio project
 2. Include any additional .js files using Node's require()
 3. Create tests using describe/it/expect; see [Jasmine website](http://jasmine.github.io/) for full details